runtimeverification/haskell-backend/docs/hooks.md

 ### INT.shr

 Shift the bits of the first argument to the right.
+Right shifts perform sign extension on signed numbers; i.e. they fill the top bits with 1 if the first argument is negative and with 0 otherwise.
 The second argument specifies how many bits to shift by, and will be truncated to the least-significant Haskell Int.
-The second argument can be negative, in which case the first argument will be shifted left.
+The second argument can be negative, in which case the first argument will be shifted left with zeros shifted into the lower bits.

 ~~~
     hooked-symbol shr{}(Int{}, Int{}) : Int{}